adarshkumarsingh83/photography/README.md

  speed on the shutter to grab the shot  show the sutter speed it will be blure with tale fast the shutter speed more accurate pic
 ```

+## NOTES
+* higher the shutter speed lower the apature
+	* shutter will open and close fast then we need wide open lense to take more light using aptature
+* lower the shutter spped and lower the apature for the dark picture

 ![img](./image/trignagele.png)
 ![img](./image/image3.jpg.webp)